AnyFlowLabs/hardhat-erc20-template/README.md

 # AnyFlow ERC20 Template

 This is a template for creating an ERC20 token using AnyFlow.
 The platform will automatically deploy the contract on the selected chains and verify it on the selected block explorers.
+It is free to use on testnets.

 # Usage